UrjalaCoder/Showcase/README.md

 # Python_simple
 This folder contains simple python scripts.
 They usually contain a class with a specific purpose.

+# TodoList
+Project made with NodeJS and jQuery.
+A simple todo-list implementation that remembers users.
+Doesn't use ANY NPM-packages.

 # Contact
 email: myllymakituomas1998@gmail.com
 Please include header [JOB] in the title for employment offers or questions about me.